 Before you take part in a cancer trial you must give your written consent to do so.
 This is done by signing a consent form.

 You will be given a Patient Information Leaflet, which explains the details of the trial such as the drugs you’ll be given, how long you’ll be on the trial and how many times you’ll need to visit the hospital so that your progress can be monitored.
-It will also outline the potential risks so you are fully informed of all aspect of the trial.
+It will also outline the potential risks so you are fully informed of all aspects of the trial.

 You’ll be able to discuss all details and any concerns you may have with the trial’s Research Nurse before you sign the consent form to make sure you are happy with it.